 I look forward to developing my own knowledge and collaborating to play a part in improving health equality for people in Greater Manchester.

-Suzy's project is working to provide equitable access to primary care services and improving uptake of breast screening in Ordsall, Salford.
+Suzie's project is working to provide equitable access to primary care services and improving uptake of breast screening in Ordsall, Salford.
 In terms of access to GP services, this involves exploring the workforce's understanding of patient experience and access and insights from members of the community and local VCFSE sector.
 To improve breast screening this involves practical support for patients to attend, promotion, education and inclusion approaches to overcome identified barriers.

 Tayyaba Kosar, System Change Facilitator, VCFSE